 We want to hear your questions and comments about the proposed changes to the sawmill classification unit.
 You can also contact us for more information about the sawmill industry, CU changes, the impacts, and our industry definitions.
 We have sent a letter to potentially affected firms with more detail — if you’d like a copy, please let us know.

-We will be consulting with firms about this issue until the beginning of March.
 Thank you to the firms who have expressed an interest in participating in the consultation process.
 If you have any questions regarding consultation or this initiative, please email firstname.lastname@example.org.

 - Employer Health and Safety Planning Tool Kit